Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-After the previous processing, we improve the SNR of the moving object, retain its necessary environmental information, and obtain the ASt-Cubes of the moving object.
-In the fine-detection stage, we can use the ASt-Cubes of the moving object to classify and locate the moving object.
-Specifically, the fine-detection phase includes feature aggregation of moving objects (\ref{step_c_1}) and moving objects' classification and localization (\ref{step_c_2}).
+After the previous processing, we improve the SNR of the flying bird object, retain its necessary environmental information, and obtain the ASt-Cubes of the flying bird object.
+In the fine-detection stage, we can use the ASt-Cubes of the flying bird object to classify and locate the flying bird object.
+Specifically, the fine-detection phase includes feature aggregation of flying bird objects (\ref{step_c_1}) and flying bird objects' classification and localization (\ref{step_c_2}).